 The brake hydraulic circuit is a pre-charged closed loop - that is, there is no pump, motor or reservoir in the circuit.
-Accumulators are installed in the circuit so the precharge pressure does not increase as the fluid temperature rises due to the braking action.
-Locking solenoids are installed in the circuit to lock the Seakeeper so it cannot precess if there is an alarm or mechanical problem with the Seakeeper.
+Accumulators are installed in the circuit to help maintain a more consistent pressure during operation and provide some make-up oil in the event of minor fluid loss.
+Locking solenoids are installed in the circuit to lock the Seakeeper so it cannot precess if there are any alarms or a mechanical problem with the Seakeeper.